vishen/go-slearch/README.md

 # Structured Logs Search (slearch)
 This is a simple  utility to search through structured JSON logs that come out of your logging systems; eg: `kubectl logs` or `docker logs`.

-Slearch will read structured JSON logs via `stdin` that are separated newlines and allow you to filter out exact or regex matches per log line.
+Slearch will read structured JSON or text logs via `stdin` that are separated newlines and allow you to filter out exact or regex matches per log line.

 ## Usage
 ```
 $ go-slearch --help
 Read stuctured logs from STDIN and filter out lines based on exact and regex matches.
-Currently only supports JSON logs.
+Currently only supports JSON and text logs.

 Usage:
   go-slearch [flags]